General Online BBA Information

 What is the application deadline?

 UW-Whitewater uses a "rolling" admission.
 Students may begin in fall, spring, or summer.
-The fall semester begins around September 1; the spring semester begins around January 15, and the summer term begins in late May.
+The fall semester begins in early September, the spring semester begins around mid-January, and the summer term begins in late May.
 Your application should be submitted at least 2 months in advance of your intended start date.

 Can I take an online course from UW-Whitewater if I am enrolled in a program at another school?